atmaivancevic/AWS_setup/README.md

 Then you can run any of the installed programs from anywhere!

+I suggest running things and saving giles on `/mnt/local` (has much more space than $HOME)

 ## 5. Terminate the instance when your analysis is done

 Log out.